 This file should contain the following information:

-The type of manuscript (original research article, case report, review article, technical innovations, radiologic-pathologic correlation, letter to editor and replies), title of the manuscript, running title, names of all authors/ contributors (with their highest academic degrees, designation, and affiliations) and name(s) of department(s) and/ or institution(s) to which the work should be credited.
+The type of manuscript (original research article, case report, review article, technical innovations, radiologic-pathologic correlation, case series, radiology business or pictorial essay), title of the manuscript, running title, names of all authors/ contributors (with their highest academic degrees, designation, and affiliation(s) and name(s) of department(s) and/ or institution(s) to which the work should be credited.

 If the manuscript was presented at a scientific meeting, please provide the details in this file.